-The resource planning evaluations conducted in Encompass identifies a range of outcomes that are dependent on the carbon and regulation costs incorporated.
-The cases provided below are the Customer Billing Case and Mid Environmental and Carbon Regulation case.
-In the Customer Billing case we see an increase in total power supply costs by approximately \$71 million when adding the Regal project.
-When considering the carbon regulation cost and environmental cost benefits in the Mid Environmental and Carbon Regulation case, the total power supply cost decreases by \$283 million when adding the Regal project, demonstrating an overall net benefit for customers.
+The resource planning evaluation conducted in Encompass identifies a range of outcomes that are dependent on the carbon and regulation costs incorporated.
+The cases provided below are the Customer Billing Case and Mid Environmental and Carbon Regulation Case.
+In the Customer Billing case, adding the Boswell Solar Project will increase total power supply costs by \$34 million.
+When considering carbon regulation and environmental cost benefits the power supply cost is projected to decrease by \$209 million or 1 percent, demonstrating an overall net benefit for customers.